vicky848/-recipe-contest-page-/README.md

 2. Created components such as Header, RecipeList, RecipeCard, SearchBar, and FilterSidebar.

-3. Implemented the Filter, sorting, and searchhbar functionality.
+3. Implemented the Filter, sorting, and searchbar functionality.

 4. Ran the npm start command in your terminal.